RozanskiT/suppnet/README.md

 ```
 lrwxrwxrwx 1 tr tr 37 wrz 23 11:20 /home/tr/bin/SUPPNET -> /home/tr/repos/suppnet-dev/SUPPNET.sh
 ```
-Having `SUPPNET` script installed correctly you do not need to manually activate suppnet-env environment and you can run any commands described in next paragraph by replacing `python suppnet.py` with just `SUPPNET`.
+Having `SUPPNET` script installed correctly you do not need to manually activate suppnet-env environment and you can run any commands described in next paragraph.
 To test if everything runns correctly just run:
 ```
 SUPPNET
 ```

 ## Python script usage
-After successful environment creation you should be able to use SUPPNet.
-Start with (make sure that you have environment `suppnet-env` running):
+After successful environment creation and linking the script SUPPNET in your personal `bin` directory you should be able to use SUPPNet.
+Spectra that you are working with should't have header: the forst column should contain wavelengths in angstroms (nanometers possible but then you need to change the sampling value from default 0.05 to 0.005), the second should contain flux.
+Start with:
 ```
-python suppnet.py
+SUPPNET
 ```
 The program window should pop-up and from now you can normalise your spectra.
 Typical usage scenarios are:

 1. Spectrum-by-spectrum normalisation using interactive app:
 ```
-python suppnet.py [--segmentation]
+SUPPNET [--segmentation] [--sampling RESAMPLING_STEP=0.05] [--weights WHICH_WEIGHTS=active|synth|emission]
 ```
 2. Normalisation of group of spectra without any supervision:
 ```
-python suppnet.py --quiet [--skip number_of_rows_to_skip] path_to_spec_1.txt [path_to_spec_2.txt ...]
+SUPPNET --quiet [--sampling RESAMPLING_STEP=0.05] [--weights WHICH_WEIGHTS=active|synth|emission] [--skip number_of_rows_to_skip=0] path_to_spec_1.txt [path_to_spec_2.txt ...]
 ```
 3. Manual inspection and correction of previously normalised spectrum, SUPPNet will not be loaded (often used in pair with 2.):
 ```
-python suppnet.py [--segmentation] --path path_to_processing_results.all
+SUPPNET [--segmentation] --path path_to_processing_results.all
 ```

 You can always remind yourself the typical usage by writing:
 ```
-python suppnet.py --help
+SUPPNET --help
 ```

+### --sampling and --weights options

+- `--sampling`, default=0.05, sampling option enable user to adjust the resampling that the neural network is using for a pseudo-continuum prediction, (Iw working with wavelengths in nm should be changed to 0.005),
+- `--weights`, default=active, set of weights that can be used, __active__ is a default one, __emission__ should be used for objects that show wide emission lines, __synth__ is a weights trained only on synthetic spectra and shouldn't be used.

 ## SUPPNet as python module